FAQ

 Where does my spent $GYSR go?

 Spent $GYSR goes to the Pool creator as a source of continuous funding for that project.
-With v2, 20% is also collected as a fee for redistribution back to the community and to fund further GYSR platform development.
+Since v2, 20% is also collected as a fee for redistribution back to the community and to fund further GYSR platform development.

 Where can I get $GYSR token?